 Although my blog is called Close to Mount Fuji, I got much closer to Mt.
 Fuji for this post than I had anticipated.
 In fact, I climbed to the fifth station of Mt.
 Fuji via the ancient Yoshida Trail.
 The Yoshida Trail has been used for centuries by devotees of Fujiko (the name given to the faith that venerated Mt.
-Fuji during the Edo era).
+Fuji during the Edo period).

 Before departing for the trailhead, I first stopped at the Fujisan World Heritage Centre to get historical context for my visit to Mt.
 Fuji.
 The entrance fee to the south hall is well worth the price of ¥420 as the exhibits tell the story of how Mt.
 Fuji has helped shape the culture of Japan.
 You could easily spend more than an hour in this large room.

 I then went to the Kitaguchi Hongu Fuji Sengen Shrine to see where the true entrance to Mt.
 Fuji is located.
 I visited this site 25 years ago to begin my ascent to the top of Mt.
 Fuji, and the shrine was as majestic as I remember.
 Once again, visiting the shrine gives you invaluable historical context for your visit to Mt.
 Fuji.